aeberspaecher/pyoptics/design.md

 Ideas
 -----

+- Ince-Gaussian beams
 - rotations from czt as in that paper
 - different phase tools (parabolic phase front, spherical ones)
 - accuracy improved FFT as in Numerical Recipes
-- Rayleigh-Sommerfeld direct integration as in that paper
+- Rayleigh-Sommerfeld direct integration as in that paper (DONE)
 - PSF tool as an iteractive IPython Notebook thingy
-- simple aperture masks: circle, rectangle
+- simple aperture masks: circle, rectangle (DONE)
+- analytical solutions (diffraction from circular aperture) and representations (plane wave expansion of spherical waves)?
+- ABCD matrices?

-- simmulated annealing with pixelated photomasks to arrive at target intensity distributions?
+- simulated annealing with pixelated photomasks to arrive at target intensity distributions?

 Neat checks or illustrations
 ----------------------------

-- Propagator matching: match all propagators somewhere in the regime of Fresnel number around ~ 0.1
+- Propagator matching: match all propagators somewhere in the regime of Fresnel number around ~ 0.1; also check against Mahajan's analytical on-axis results
-- Through focus behaviour of lines and spaces patterns
+- Through focus behaviour of lines and spaces patterns; Talbot effect?
 - Apodization can help!
 - Simulated Annealing: can we have the algorithm design a Fresnel lens?
 - Something with Talbot imaging
 - Phantasy litho mask materials: optimisation for 6% / pi?
+- TIE for paraxial beams

 License
 -------